Walter Besant: Career

 Harper's New Monthly Magazine published ten of his works of fiction, including "All Sorts and Conditions of Men; an Impossible Story," which is famous for having suggested the founding of the People's Palace, London.

 In addition to his fiction, Besant wrote largely on the history and topography of London.
 His plans for this topic were left unfinished: among his books on this subject is London in the 18th Century.
+From 1879 Besant was the joint editor of The New Plutarch book series published by Marcus Ward & Co. and G. P. Putnam's Sons.